Edgio/hyperion/versions/1.0/index.md

 Server **MAY** support an ability to return only specific fields requested by client.
 A `PartialCollection` is a type of [node](#document-components-node) used to represent a specific resource fields based on query string parameter
 * `fields`: query string parameter comma delimited list of fields.
-May include nested json fields using json pointers Has the same attributes as Collection type except resource items are limited to only requested fields preserving original resource structure.
+May include nested json fields using json pointers Has the same attributes as Collection type except resource items are limited to only requested fields.
 ```json
 {
     "@id": "/users?fields=/given_name,/address/zip",